-This is why the church’s ritual begins with putting off the old, renouncing sin and the evil powers of the world, and pledging our loyalty to Christ’s way of compassion and peace and commissions us to use our gifts to strengthen the church and transform the world.
+Baptism is a ritual beginning with putting off the old, renouncing sin and the evil powers of the world, and pledging to follow Christ’s way of compassion and peace and commissions us to use our gifts to strengthen the church and transform the world.

 From the earliest times, children and infants were baptized and included in the church.
-As scriptural authority for this ancient tradition, some scholars cite Jesus’ words, “Let the little children come to me…for it is to such as these that the kingdom of God belongs” (Mark 10:14).
-However, another view is that baptism, as a means of grace, signifies God’s initiative in the process of salvation.
+“Let the little children come to me…for it is to such as these that the kingdom of God belongs” (Mark 10:14).
+Baptism, as a means of grace, signifies God’s initiative in the process of salvation.
 The baptism of children and their inclusion in the church before they can respond with their own confirmation of faith is a vivid and compelling witness to God’s grace.

 If you would like to discuss baptism for your child or for yourself, please contact the office at email@example.com or 413-774-4355 and we will be happy to answer any questions you might have and share more information with you.